 A credit reporting agency’s mistakes can damage your credit score, causing lenders to charge you higher interest on loans or deny you a mortgage.
 These mistakes include incorrect personal information and inaccurate account information, such as reporting a credit card account as open that you closed several years ago.

 If you find an error in your credit report, you need the help of a consumer rights lawyer to help you dispute the mistake and restore your credit.
-Agruss Law Firm can help you fix your credit reporting issue and seek compensation for willful misconduct on the part of the credit agency.
+Mike Agruss Law can help you fix your credit reporting issue and seek compensation for willful misconduct on the part of the credit agency.
 Contact us for a no-obligation consultation to find out how we can assist you.

 What is Experian?